zajacn/metagenomics_course_FGCZ/README.md

 - What functions do you see upregulated or downregulated in the microbiome of patients who were not successfully treated?
 Are there any parallels with the cured patients?
 Does anything interesting strike you?

-Lets discuss.

-THANK YOU AND CONGRATULATIONS FOR COMPLETING THE COURSE!!!